 The theory of the firm supports a governance model that includes employees.
 Theory of the firm scholars have long appreciated the importance of the employee to our conception of the firm.
-I fact, Ronald Coase looked to the relationship between employer and employee to demonstrate empirical support for his theory of the firm.
+Ronald Coase looked to the relationship between employer and employee to demonstrate empirical support for his theory of the firm.
 Armen Alchian and Harold Demsetz argued that the importance of the firm (as separate from the market) stems from the need to coordinate production from a variety of inputs.
-Team production is used-and firms replace markets-when the coordinated effort increases productivity, after factoring out the costs associated with monitoring and disciplining the team.
-Margaret Blair and Lynn Stout relied on this notion of team production in developing their stakeholder-based theory.
-But the non-separable inputs within team production really belong to employees and shareholders.
+Team production is used-and firms replace markets-when the coordinated effort increases productivity, after factoring out the costs associated with monitoring and disciplining the governance); David G. Yosifon, Consumer Lock-in and the Theory of the Firm, 35 SEATTLE U. L. REV. 1429, 1430 (2012) [hereinafter Yosifon, Lock-in] (concluding that "a departure from the shareholder wealth maximization norm and an embrace of a multi-stakeholder corporate governance regime may be necessary to overcome agency problems associated with consumer lock-in").

-&lt;sup>230 See generally Coase, supra note 148, at 401-05.
+&lt;sup>204 See generally Coase, supra note 131, at 401-05.

-&lt;sup>231 See id. at 403 ("We can best approach the question of what constitutes a firm in practice by considering the legal relationship normally called that of 'master and servant' or 'employer and employee."").
+&lt;sup>205 See id. at 403 ("We can best approach the question of what constitutes a firm in practice by considering the legal relationship normally called that of 'master and servant' or 'employer and employee.'").

-&lt;sup>232 See Alchian & Demsetz, supra note 160, at 778 (describing the firm as a "centralized contractual agent in a team production process").
+&lt;sup>206 See Alchian & Demsetz, supra note 143, at 778 (describing the firm as a "centralized contractual agent in a team production process").